PrestaShop/docs/src/content/1.7/development/naming-conventions/_index.md

 ---
 title: Naming conventions
-weight: 10
+weight: 12
 ---

-# Naming conventions
+# Conventions

-As with [Coding standards][coding-standards] naming consistency is very important in PrestaShop.
+As with [Coding standards][coding-standards] naming consistency is very important in PrestaShop, thus there are conventions that every PrestaShop contributor should follow.

+## Naming conventions

 {{% notice note %}}
 At the moment naming convetions strictly applies for Back Office migration only.
 {{% /notice %}}

-## Controllers & actions naming
+### Controllers & actions

 PrestaShop controllers follow these naming conventions: